 The performance of the D-Wave 2000Q system was assessed in several ways:

 - In benchmark tests, D-Wave QPUs outperformed competitive classical algorithms by 1000 to 10000 times in pure computation time.
 For these tests, D-Wave developed efficient CPU- and GPU-based implementations of highly specialized algorithms that are recognized as the stiffest competition to D-Wave QPUs, and ran them on the latest-generation classical computer servers.
 These benchmark problems in sampling and optimization were created to represent the structure of common real-world problems, while maximizing the size of the problem that could fit on the 2000-qubit QPU.
 The benchmark comparisons were relative to single CPU cores and 2500-core GPUs at the largest problem size.
-Link to technical white paper.

 - The D-Wave 2000Q system outperformed the GPU-based implementations by 100 times in equivalent problem solving performance per watt.
 Power efficiency is a serious and growing issue in large-scale computing.
 The power draw of D-Wave’s systems has remained constant in successive generations, and is expected to continue to do so while the computational power increases dramatically.
 As a result, the computational power per watt is expected to increase much more rapidly for D-Wave QPUs than for classical systems.
-Link to technical white paper.

 - The new anneal offsets feature provided a remarkable improvement over baseline performance in a small-scale demonstration of integer factoring, in some cases making the computation more than 1000 times faster than when the problem was run without this feature.
-Link to technical white paper.

 Looking ahead to future developments, Jeremy Hilton, SVP Systems said, “The D-Wave 2000Q quantum computer takes a leap forward with a larger, more computationally powerful and programmable system, and is an important step toward more general-purpose quantum computing.
 In the future, we will continue to increase the performance of our quantum computers by adding more qubits, richer connections between qubits, more control features; by lowering noise; and by providing more efficient, easy-to-use software.”